jonnonz1/nz-statute-book/acts/public/1971/gaming-duties-act-1971.md

 ## Part 3 — Miscellaneous provisions

 ### 13 Refund of duty or interest paid in error or in excess
-(1) Where, at any time within 8 years after the date of payment, or if application for the refund is made in writing within that period, the Commissioner is satisfied that any duty or interest payable under this Act or any previous Act imposing totalisator duty or lottery duty has been paid in error or excess, he may refund the amount paid in error or the excess to the person entitled.
+(1) Where, at any time within 8 years after the date of payment, or if application for the refund is made in writing within that period, the Commissioner is satisfied that any duty or interest payable under this Act or any previous Act imposing totalisator duty or lottery duty has been paid in error or excess, the Commissioner may refund the amount paid in error or the excess to the person entitled.
 (2) All money payable under this section by way of refund of duty or interest shall be paid out of a Crown Bank Account without further appropriation than this Act.
 (3) A refund under this section must be made in accordance with the requirements of section 184A of the Tax Administration Act 1994.